scraggo/subnotes/README.md

 ```
 Header line 1
 part of this block
+    this indented line is also part of the block
-also part of the block
+also part of the block (doesn't have to be indented)

-+I use a prefix so I'll be put on top
++I use a prefix so I'll be put on top (and I'm a new header)
     x done item in project
     task1 for project
     x another done item in project
     task2 for project
     we're indented for fun!

-No need for a prefix @tag
+This header has a tag and should be at end of line -> @tag
     x done item for note
     subnote with priority tag @!